awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Upgraded the `pg_hint_plan` extension to version 1\.2\.6\.

-For information on extensions and modules, see [PostgreSQL version 9\.6\.x extensions and modules supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.96x)\.
+For information on all extensions, see [PostgreSQL version 9\.6\.x extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.96x)\.

 ##### PostgreSQL version 9\.6\.17 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9617"></a>